influxdata/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 ### IoT Center: register a device

-When you click the "Register" button, IoT Center takes the following steps to create an InfluxDB **authorization**:
+When you click the "Register" button, IoT Center UI sends a request to the `/api/devices/DEVICE_ID` IoT Center server endpoint.
+In response, IoT Center server queries InfluxDB to find a point with device ID in `INFLUX_BUCKET_AUTH`.

-1. IoT Center UI calls the `/api/devices/DEVICE_ID` IoT Center server endpoint.
+If no point exists (i.e., the device is not registered), IoT Center server uses the InfluxDB client library to send the following API requests:

-2. IoT Center server queries the `INFLUX_BUCKET_AUTH` bucket to find a `deviceauth` point with the device ID.
+2. `POST` request to `/api/v2/write` writes a `deviceauth` point with device ID to `INFLUX_BUCKET_AUTH` bucket.
-3. If no point exists (i.e., the device is not registered), IoT Center server sends a `POST` request to the `/api/v2/authorizations` InfluxDB API endpoint to create an authorization with the description **IoT Center: `DEVICE_ID`** and write permission to the configured bucket (`INFLUX_BUCKET`).
+3. `POST` request to `/api/v2/authorizations` creates an authorization with the description **IoT Center: `DEVICE_ID`** and write permission to the `INFLUX_BUCKET` bucket.
-4. After receiving the new authorization, IoT Center server sends a `POST` request with the authorization details and the `INFLUX_BUCKET_AUTH` bucket to the `/api/v2/write` InfluxDB API endpoint.
+4. `POST` request  to `/api/v2/write` writes a `deviceauth` point with device ID, API token, and authorization ID to `INFLUX_BUCKET_AUTH`.

-#### Example: create a device authorization
+#### Example: create a device

 {{< code-tabs-wrapper >}}
 {{% code-tabs %}}